-The release notes contain the latest information about the K2 Media Client software shipped on your system.
-There are K2 Storage System release notes and K2 Media Client release notes.
+The release notes contain the latest information about the K2 software shipped on your system.
 The information in this document includes software upgrade instructions, software specifications and requirements, feature changes from the previous releases, and any known problems.
 Because release notes contain the latest information, they are printed out rather than included in the Documentation CD-ROM.